uikit/uikit-site/docs/pages/javascript.md

 **Note**
 The options names must be in their camel cased representation, e.g. `show-on-up` becomes `showOnUp`.

-After initialisation you can get your component by calling the same initialisation function, omitting the options parameter.
+After initialisation, you can get your component by calling the same initialisation function, omitting the options parameter.

 ```javscript
 // Sticky is now the prior initialised components